 Sony Xperia Z3

 Sony’s Xperia Z3 is the upgraded version of the Xperia Z2 smartphone.
-The Z3 features a triluminos 5.2-inch screen with a resolution of 1920 x 1080 pixels.
-The new flagship is powered by a zippy 2.5GHZ Qualcomm Snapdragon 801 quad-core processor and 3GB of RAM.
+The Z3 features a triluminos 5.2-inch screen with a resolution of 1,920 × 1,080 pixels.
+The new flagship is powered by a zippy 2.5-GHz Qualcomm Snapdragon 801 quad-core processor and 3GB of RAM.
 As expected, the Z3 runs Android 4.4.4 KitKat and will work on most cellular networks.

 Sony says the Z3 supports nano SIM or dual nano SIM cards on multiple networks.
 The phone will be available globally and in the U.S. market on T-Mobile’s network.
 It will be sold in the Uncarrier’s stores this fall.
 The Z3 comes in 16 and 32GB storage options, both of which can be expanded via MicroSD card up to 128GB.

 As with every Sony smartphone, the camera is also a big-ticket item.
-Sony gave the Z3 a 1/2.3″ Exmor RS sensor camera complete with a 25-millimeter G lens.
+Sony gave the Z3 a 1/2.3-inch Exmor RS sensor camera complete with a 25-millimeter G lens.
 The camera features a 20.7-megapixel resolution and is capable of achieving ISO 12800 sensitivity, so as to take better pictures in low-light conditions.
-The camera also has 8x digital zoom, 4K video recording, and a minimum focal distance 120-millimeters.
-The front-facing camera is much less glamorous, but decent at 2.2-megapixels.
+The camera also has 8× digital zoom, 4K video recording, and a minimum focal distance 120 millimeters.
+The front-facing camera is much less glamorous, but decent at 2.2 megapixels.

 Sony’s new flagship also supports high-res audio and noise cancelling technology, so you’ll be able to hear your music better through headphones.